A group of children in the classroom

 Brooklyn Heights Montessori School

 The NVLD Project offered a series of workshops at the New York based Brooklyn Heights Montessori School (BHMS).
-The BHMS faculty members were provided information about a range of learning disabilities and how unique learning profiles present a variety of social challenges for children.
-Additionally, Dr. Amy Margolis (clinician and researcher) and Amy Levine (educator and administrator at a school for students with learning disabilities) conducted classroom observations and then spoke with faculty about the behaviors and interactions they saw.
+BHMS faculty members were provided information about a range of learning disabilities and how unique learning profiles present a variety of social challenges for children.
+Dr. Amy Margolis (clinician and researcher) and Amy Levine (educator and administrator at a school for students with learning disabilities) conducted classroom observations and spoke with faculty about the behaviors and interactions they observed.
 They provided expert insight into what might be causing behavioral issues and offered helpful techniques to best address challenging classroom situations.

 Ethical Culture Fieldston School